 Laser-assisted cataract surgery has a lot of advantages when comparing it to traditional cataract surgery.
-This form of cataract surgery is more accurate than conventional cataract surgery.
+This form of laser-assisted eye surgery at our Dallas-Fort Worth clinic is more accurate than conventional cataract surgery.

 Increased accuracy means the procedure is safer.
 Besides being more accurate and precise, it also has faster healing times, which means you can get back to your routine faster.